 The exhibition From Shelters to Homes, from Camps to Communities - in Palazzo Mora - sets it in the wider historical context of temporary structures and prefabrication.
-In this Research project the Norman Foster Foundation and Holcim present a starting point for this This Essential Home Research Project presented by team and others to reflect on how we can generate bet-
+In this Research project the Norman Foster Foundation and Holcim present a starting point for this This Essential Home Research Project presented by team and others to reflect on how we can generate better alternatives to present practice.